weiran/weiran.co/src/pages/blog/2013/1/flat-ui-is-not-the-only-way-forward/index.md

 ---
-title: Flat UI is not the only way forward
+title: "Flat UI is not the only way forward"
 date: "2013-01-20T16:02:13.000Z"
 passthroughUrl: http://blog.maxrudberg.com/post/41005209081/flat-ui-is-not-the-only-way-forward
 ---